myrrlyn/website-content/crates/calm_io.md

 > If you’re thinking “I’ve used `head` plenty of times and never seen my C
 > programs fail as a result”, that’s because getting killed by an unmasked
-> signal doesn’t allow the program an opportunity to report its death except
+> signal doesn’t allow the program an opportunity to report its death except by
-> by status code, and only the last status code in a pipeline counts.
+> status code, and only the last status code in a pipeline counts.
 >
-> *Unless* you use `set -euo pipefail`, in which case a broken pipe will not
+> _Unless_ you use `set -euo pipefail`, in which case a broken pipe will not
-> only poison the whole pipeline (`-o pipefail`), but it’ll also crash the
+> only poison the whole pipeline (`-o pipefail`), but it’ll also crash the whole
-> whole script (`-e`).
+> script (`-e`).
 Not great!

-{:tag="aside" .bq-warn .iso7010 .w002}
+{:tag="aside" .block-warn .iso7010 .w002}

 The default Rust runtime masks `SIGPIPE`, so that its delivery has no effect.
 This means that Rust programs continue executing after `SIGPIPE` is delivered,